mishamyrt/dohome_api/README.md

 # DoHome API

-Library for controlling smart bulbs that are controlled by the DoIT protocol (DoHome app).
+Library for controlling smart bulbs that work using the DoIT protocol (DoHome app).

 ## Installation